-Jon Shafer’s At The Gates is a 4X strategy game developed by Conifer Games.
-It is available on Steam.
+Jon Shafer’s At The Gates is a 4X strategy and Civilization management game developed by Conifer Games.
+It is available on Steam and Humble Bundle.
 This game was reviewed by Joseph Pugh.

 By design At The Gates set up is asymmetrical, you and the other factions do not start on even ground.
 You aren’t exactly competing with each other either.
 You begin At The Gates as one of many barbarian tribes, at first you can only play as the Goths.
 However, you can unlock many other tribes by interacting with them in the game.
 Each one has a unique quirk to it.
 The Goths start with more food and treasure for example.

 You play from an isometric perspective on a gorgeous randomly generated map with an art style reminiscent of watercolor paintings.
 The aesthetic is very pleasing to the eyes and visual aspects such as units and resources are clear and easy to spot.
 It really feels like a painting come to life and the game is more enjoyable for it.

 Like most 4X games, much of the map is shrouded and needs to be explored.
 Exploration is incredibly important in At The Gates.